IronCityCoder/hasher/README.md

 It lists all files with their simple name, size, sha256 and md5 hashes.
 It also lists the file path and file type for applicable files.

+The newest updates include:
+- Filtering file types such as png or sqlite
+- Searching reports or directories for specific hashes
+- Reading in the data from previous reports

+Goals for hasher 2.1.0 will be:
+- Having the option for taking in a list of types or hashes.
+- A 'recent' log that will hold the locations of the last X reports for fast access.
+- Expanded testing suite.

 ### Installation

 #### Linux